Oliver-VG/GAN-Monet-Kaggle-Mini-Project/README.md

 - The GAN pipeline successfully generated Monet-style images and achieved a competitive score on the Kaggle leaderboard.
 - The training process demonstrated stable adversarial learning.
-- The results suggest that further gains are possible through hy...nting with alternative GAN losses, or increasing model capacity.
+- The results suggest that further gains are possible through hypertuning with alternative GAN losses, or increasing model capacity.

 From the **Discussion** section: